jinfeijoy/bayesian/README.md

      * package: jags (pyjags in python)
      * gibsampling: can be used to generate sampling with more than 1 parameter. first to identify distribution, then to get the parameter update function for posterier disyribution, then update parameters with mcmc
      * once generate samples, can calculate autocorrelation to check with how many lags the autocorrelation become 0. then can only take values every n lags to avoid autocorrelations to increase randomize
+     * multiple chain to check convergence, can use Gelman-rubin diagnostics, if value close to 1 then means converge, otherwise is not converge
 Course 3: (July 31/Aug 1/2/5)
 * Course 4: (Aug 6/7/8/9)